jnozzi/cocoadev.com/markdown/FileCopyProgress.md

 Is there a simple clean way to get the progress (ie. bytes copied) of a file copy that is occuring in the background?

-I am looking for some sort of Cocoa wrapper or a way to do it via General/NSFileManager.
+I am looking for some sort of Cocoa wrapper or a way to do it via NSFileManager.

 ----